 Looking for a great mortgage rate?
 Check out the lowest mortgage rates available

-Decide if a fixed or variable rate mortgage works best for you
+2. Choose a fixed or variable rate

+It’s important to decide on a fixed or variable rate.
 With a fixed-rate mortgage, your rate and the payment you make each month will stay consistent for the entire term of your mortgage.
 With a variable rate mortgage, your rate will change as the prime lending rate changes, which means that your payments will fluctuate over the term of your mortgage.

 Historically, variable-rate mortgages have proved less expensive over time for Canadians, so by default that’s what we recommend to our clients.
 Obviously, no one has a crystal ball and we don’t know what the future holds, but we default to the math here and the fact that history tends to repeat itself.

 However, it’s totally a judgement call and you have to make a decision that you’re comfortable with.
 Some people would rather choose a fixed mortgage (even with the knowledge that they may pay more in interest over time) because they want to know exactly what payment to expect for the entire term so they can budget for it.

 To decide you’ll have to ask yourself things like how tight is your cash flow?
 Can you absorb a small change in payment?
 If your mortgage payment went up or down by a few dinners out a month, would that be okay?